 Database Commands

-The nself db commands provide comprehensive database management capabilities including schema management, migrations, seeding, and backups.
+The nself db command provides comprehensive database management with an interactive menu system (v0.3.9) plus 25+ individual subcommands for schema management, migrations, seeding, and backups.

 Command Overview